daviddoran/whiteboard-capture/README.md

 Each program has a small job:

+## button-listener.py

+Waits for a GPIO pin to be triggered (voltage goes high or low), for example by a button or a sensor.

+When triggered, the script `pipeline.sh` will be run.

 ## capture-frame.php

 Captures a single frame from the webcam using `fswebcam`, saves it to file